wilsonwid/tp/docs/UserGuide.md

 * `find_and_export cs2103t n/john a/olive street 42 f/output1.json`
 * `find_and_export cs2103t n/john a/olive street 42 f/output1.csv`

 Tip: `FILENAME` is optional.
-If not provided, has to be a valid filename with a `.json` or `.csv` extension.
+If provided, it has to be a valid filename with a `.json` or `.csv` extension.

 ### Importing a datafile: `import`

 Imports contact details from a specified CSV or JSON file.
 Useful if you have many contacts that you wish to add in one go.
+Filenames can only be alphanumeric with either `.csv` or `.json` extensions.

 Format: `import f/FILENAME_1 [f/FILENAME_2] [f/FILENAME_3] ...`